pavl1n/Flunky/README.md

 ---
 ## General description:

 The service is a mediator between the client and the restaurant.
 The registration for the client is available immediately.
-The restaurant and courier registration is provided via the administrator.
+The restaurants registration is provided via the administrator.

 ## Roles:
   * Admin